-Icicles may look pretty, but they can cause major damage to your home — especially if they’re forming on your gutters.
-Water expands when it freezes, which can cause your gutters to warp and crack under the additional pressure.
-Gutters clogged with ice can also lead to the formation of ice dams on your roof, which can create serious water damage in your home.
+Icicles may look pretty, but they can cause major damage to your home — especially if they’re forming on your home’s rain gutters.
+Water expands when it freezes, which can cause your rain gutters to warp and crack under the additional pressure.
+Gutters clogged with ice can also lead to the formation of ice dams on your roof, which can create serious water damage inside your home.
 Melting snow that isn’t draining properly can also puddle around your foundation, resulting in leaks in your basement and a slew of other issues.
-The best way to prevent the damage caused by frozen gutters is to keep them from freezing in the first place.
+The best way to prevent the damage caused by frozen ice on gutters is to keep gutters from freezing or icing up in the first place.

 1. Make Sure Your Gutters Are Properly Sloped

 The right rain gutter slope allows water to drain through your gutters to your downspout.
 If your gutters are too flat, water can sit there instead.
 If you allow water the chance to stand still in the gutters overnight, you run the risk of the water freezing and forming ice.
-Be sure to assess your gutters and adjust the slope if needed before cold weather sets in to avoid iced gutters caused by poor drainage.
+Be sure to assess your gutters and adjust the slope if needed before cold weather sets in.
+This way, you can avoid iced gutters that are caused by poor drainage.

 2. Keep Gutters Clean

 Once all the leaves have fallen from the trees in your yard, clean your gutters one last time before winter.
-Soggy leaves and other debris will block water and allow it to pool — and any water that doesn’t drain is likely to freeze and cause problems like iced gutters that last for prolonged periods over the wintertime.
+Soggy leaves and other debris will block water and allow it to pool — and any water that doesn’t drain is likely to freeze and form ice, causing problems like iced gutters that last for prolonged periods over the wintertime.

 3. Consider Adding Sodium Chloride

-Just as rock salt will melt ice on your walkways, so too will it melt ice in your gutters.
-A sprinkling of rock salt can nip ice gutter problems in the bud if you notice icicles beginning to form.
+Just as rock salt will melt ice on your walkways, sodium chloride itself can melt ice in your gutters.
+A sprinkling of sodium chloride can nip gutter ice problems in the bud if you notice icicles beginning to form.